-1. Evaluation Process
+20.1 Evaluation Process

-An evaluation committee consisting of Maniilaq employees shall evaluate responsive proposals.
-Each proposal shall be independently evaluated by each member of the evaluation committee.

-The evaluation will be based on the response to the proposal content and requirements stated in this RFP.
+An evaluation committee consisting of Maniilaq employees and/or qualified representatives shall evaluate responsive proposals.
+Each member of the committee will evaluate each proposal using their individual judgment.
+The members may deliberate, collaborate and discuss their analysis before rating proposals.
+The evaluation will be based on the response to the proposal content, and other requirements stated in this RFP, including references.

-2. Evaluation Criteria
+20.2 Evaluation Criteria